andreskrey/ShittyMarkovGenerator/readme.md

 ### Acknowledgements

-This project is heavily based on the [markov-php](https://github.com/heidilabs/markov-php/) by [heidilabs](https://github.com/heidilabs).
+This project is heavily based on the [markov-php](https://github.com/heidilabs/markov-php/) project by [heidilabs](https://github.com/heidilabs).